lizhengxiao/rMGLReg/README.md

 [![R-CMD-check](https://github.com/lizhengxiao/rMGLReg/workflows/R-CMD-check/badge.svg)](https://github.com/lizhengxiao/rMGLReg/actions)
 <!-- badges: end -->

+You can see `rMGLReg` in action at
+<https://lizhengxiao.github.io/rMGLReg/>: this is the output of
+Rdocumentation applied to the latest version of `rMGLReg`.

 The goal of R package: `rMGLReg` is to

 -   provide a nice visualization tool for interpreting the MGL copula